NikolasRoufas/NIkolasRoufas/README.md

 ## 📢 AI Research & Publications
-🔹 **Analyzing Public Discourse and Sentiment in Conflict-Related Social Media Discussions with Transformer-Based Models**, (AIAI ,2025) .
+🔹 **Analyzing Public Discourse and Sentiment in Conflict-Related Social Media Discussions with Transformer-Based Models**,<br>
+(AIAI, 2025).

 > Want to **collaborate on AI research or open-source projects?** Reach out!